Call Center Workforce Management Guide

 AI-driven WFM solutions precisely, conveniently, and rapidly match up agent skill sets to customer needs while taking agent work-time preferences into account.

 Agents are not at their most useful when waiting idly by the phone.
 Neither are they at their most productive when stressed or over-worked.
 Stress and boredom – the consequences of over-work and under-work – are the two primary reasons given for agents abandoning ship.
-In fact, agent absenteeism is running rampant at around nine percent across industries and is increasing.
+In fact, agent absenteeism is running rampant (around nine percent) across industries and is increasing.
 Attrition is reaching alarming rates as well, and organizations are hit hard, paying a fortune to recruit and train replacements – not to mention the cost of covering losses before agents are fully competent.

 Shortcomings of Spreadsheets & Erlang C Tables